KTX-Cheongryong: History

 After the development of the experimental HEMU-430X, Hyundai Rotem and Korail signed multiple agreements from June to December 2016 to supply high speed electric multiple units, the first of its kind in South Korea in revenue service (the HEMU-430X is also an electric multiple unit, but it is not for revenue service and mass production).
 The agreements involve ordering of two variants: 2 eight-car EMU-320 units (with an operating speed of 320 km/h) and 19 six-car EMU-260 units, to be delivered around 2020 to 2021.

 In September 2016, Korail held a contest for the public to decide the design of the new models.
 In 2017, a mockup of the chosen design was exhibited to the public to promote the sister train (EMU-260) and receive feedback.

 On March 28, 2022, it was reported that the EMU-320 consisting of 25 units for Korail and 19 units for SR Corporation were scheduled to be delivered from December 2023 (the revised numbers as in later reports shown below are 17 units (19 units if the initial orders are included) and 14 units, respectively).
 However, this was delayed mainly because some elements of the EMU-320 had to be re-designed due to serious concerns about excessive noise levels in the cab and passenger compartments.
 To reduce noise levels, measures including improving the pantograph's shape and adding sound insulation to the ceiling and floor have been taken.
 Hyundai Rotem had to pay 19 billion won in damages for the delay in delivery.
 The two pre-series sets built by Hyundai Rotem following a 2016 contract were delivered to Korail in November 2023 and were expected to begin operations in 2024.

-The model was officially named "KTX-Cheongryong" (KTX-청룡) in April 2024, where the word 'Cheongryong' (청룡; 靑龍) in Korean means 'blue dragon'.
+The model was officially named "KTX-Cheongryong" (KTX-청룡) in April 2024, where the word 'Cheongryong' in Korean means 'blue dragon'.
 This name was selected by members of the public, which signifies "a blue dragon soaring vigorously to bring hope to the people" and matches the Year of the Blue Dragon (i.e. 2024) according to the Korean zodiac.